panjf2000/ants/README.md

 ## About sequence
-All the tasks submitted to `ants` pool will not be guaranteed to be addressed in order, because those tasks scatter among a series of concurrent workers, thus those tasks are executed concurrently.
+All tasks submitted to `ants` pool will not be guaranteed to be addressed in order, because those tasks scatter among a series of concurrent workers, thus those tasks are executed concurrently.

 ## Benchmarks